 The interface features dummy text since it’s not meant for practical, real-world use, but it is very clean and should leave enough room to fit pretty much anything into the page.

-One thing to note is that I couldn’t get this working on mobile with swipes and it seems to only recognize taps at the moment.
+One thing to note is that I couldn’t get this working on mobile with swipes, and it seems only to recognize taps at the moment.
 But for a click-only solution, it’s really nice.

 3. Onboarding Screens

 Not only does this pen feature an incredible interface for onboarding, it also has custom animations to boot.